You probably know that situation when you see a nice Thai girl and you are just not sure on how to approach her.

 When you know she’s not a bar girl and therefore might not understand when you talk to her in English.
 Or she may understand you, but then she’s just too shy to respond to you because her English skills aren’t good enough that she feels confident to talk to you.
 Thai girls are shy.

 And it’s not just about what language you are using to hit on a girl here, but also which tactic you apply.
 The common pick up lines that you know do the trick and break the ice in your home country (e.g. “Are you a magician?
 Because whenever I look at you everyone else disappears.”) just don’t really work over here when you translate them 1:1 into Thai.

-Imagine your chances of getting a nice reaction of that cute Thai girl when you are using a typical Thai pick up line.
+Imagine your chances of getting a nice reaction of that cute Thai girl from the coffee shop, shopping mall or elsewhere when you are using a typical Thai pick up line.
 And it doesn’t even matter if that’s the only thing you are able to say in Thai because once she has replied to you then you can well switch into English and she’ll make some effort to talk to you for sure.

 With that being said, here are some of my favorite Thai pick up lines for you that will work if you use them in the right situation: